vicinityh2020/vicinity-semantic-platform/docs/SERVICES.md

 The set of services helping developers to debug or prepare the payloads including thing description.

-**All Developer's tool services are available via Neighbourhood Manager API!**
+**All Developer's tool services are available via Neighbourhood Manager API!, Neighbourhood manager serves as the proxy to semantic platform services.**

 ### Semantic annotations